“They want to send everyone to rehab but rehab is only good for people who want to go”.

 The Road to Annihilation

-When SUD isn’t successfully prevented, there are three FDA approved medications for alcohol use disorder and three for opioid disorders, but we haven’t seen the impact of their use because of a shortage in the number of treatment programs and doctors that offer them.
+When SUD isn’t successfully prevented, there are three FDA approved medications for alcohol use disorder and three for opioid disorders, but we haven’t seen the impact of their use because of a shortage in the number of treatment programs and doctors offering them.
 Fortunately, behavioral interventions like cognitive behavioral therapy (CBT), contingency management, twelve step programs, family therapy and motivational enhancement therapy have all been shown successful in high quality research.

 Getting to Yes